 Form Class

 Gauges the straightness of trees contained in a stand.
+Timber stand value improves with form class.

 Grade

 A quality rating assigned to a wood product as specified by an independent grading authority.
+Common grades are FAS, 1 common, 2 common and pallet.

 Hardwood

-Green
+Green Lumber

-Lumber that has not been kiln-dried.
+Lumber that has been sawn, but not kiln-dried.

 Heartwood